 Appreciating the now

-I know there will come a time when I will want to return to work in the future so I’m taking this time now to be fully present and enjoy all the little moments with the kids.
+I know there will come a time when I will want to return to work so I’m taking this time now to be fully present and enjoy all the little moments with the kids.
 If they are chatting to me I sit and listen to them.
 I’m not sneaking a look at emails or distracted thinking about work.
 If they want to play I abandon the housework and plonk myself down in the middle of their mess to join in.
 I’m there every day to collect them from school, bring them to after-school activities, friends houses or birthday parties.
 I’m there to help with homework, to do baking, crafting or pop down to the beach for an afternoon walk if the weather is good.

 The only downside to this is there’s not a lot of ME-time.
 The one thing I do miss about work (ironically) is time for myself.
 My old commute to work was a pain but I did enjoy the time in the car each morning to myself.
-I could go for a walk by myself at lunchtime, enjoy eating by myself or catching up with colleagues without being covered in baby food afterwards.
+I could go for a walk by myself at lunchtime, enjoy eating by myself or catching up with colleagues without being covered in baby food afterward.
 Carving out me-time is something I’m still working on but I try to spend at least an hour every day where I disappear somewhere by myself; a long bath, reading, writing or catching up on TV.

 So when my last day in work arrived I didn’t have one regret.
 I wasn’t sad or envious leaving the job.
-Being at home full time is demanding, you’re always on duty but it is also fun.
+Being at home full-time is demanding, you’re always on duty but it is also fun.
 Life is busy, it’s never boring and I feel very lucky to be in a position to be at home with them.
 Best of all I’m happy and content and I don’t crave the other life just yet.